pputtaswamy07/React-NodeJS/README.md

 - [Contributing](#contributing)

 # About
-PJ's Café application is a prototype developed for a café to enhance the customer experience by providing an easy-to-use interface for browsing the menu, ordering items, making reservations, and leaving reviews.
+React Café application is a prototype developed for a café to enhance the customer experience by providing an easy-to-use interface for browsing the menu, ordering items, making reservations, and leaving reviews.
 This application is currently under development and will continually be updated with new features and improvements.

 # Features
 - **Menu Browsing:** View the café's beverages and pastries.